scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 Robust model selection
 ----------------------

-one of the big challenge of robust machine learning is that the usual scoring scheme (cross_validation with mean squared error for instance) is not robust.
+One of the big challenge of robust machine learning is that the usual scoring scheme (cross_validation with mean squared error for instance) is not robust.
 Indeed, if the dataset has some outliers, then the test sets in cross-validation may have outliers and then the cross_validation MSE would give us a huge error